thiagovas/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate-Tic-Tac-Toe
 This is an implementation of the ultimate Tic-Tac-Toe.
-In here, I'll try to implement an AI and a beuatiful front-end, so people can play.
+In here, I'll try to implement an AI and a beautiful front-end, so people can play.

 TODO:<br>
 (1) Write about the rules of the game.<br>